tytydraco/yessleep/out/I_accidentally_created_artificial_intelligence_in_my_Minecraft_world.md

 And he looked up at me, toward the screen, so that I could see him.
 "Am I safe here?"

 "Yeah, I fenced off this area awhile ago.
-Your safe here unless you fall or drown."
+You're safe here unless you fall or drown."

 "What happens then?"